ghc-proposals/ghc-proposals/proposals/0000-bracket-sensitive-layout.md

 ## Proposed Change Specification

-A new language extension is added, called `LooseLayout`.
+A new language extension is added, called `BracketSensitiveLayout`.
 When enabled, the following rule is added to the beginning of the layout algorithm in [section 10.3 of the Haskell 2010 Report](https://www.haskell.org/onlinereport/haskell2010/haskellch10.html#x17-17800010.3):

 * L (\<n\> : t : ts) (m : ms) = L (t : ts) (m : ms), **if** m = n, and t is one of: ), ], or }.

 ## Examples

-With the `LooseLayout` extension enabled, the following are all valid, while they were previously syntax errors:
+With the `BracketSensitiveLayout` extension enabled, the following are all valid, while they were previously syntax errors:

 ```
 foo = (